psu-epl/psu-epl.github.com/doc/equip/printer/UM2/index.md

 ![](img/image13.png) <!-- {width="2.3541666666666665in" height="5.197916666666667in"} -->

 Grab the hoop handles and rotate it so that a) the part is completely flat with the print bed, and b) overhangs are minimal.
-Red is the X axis, green is the Y axis, blue is the Z axis.
+Red is the X-axis, green is the Y-axis, blue is the Z-axis.

 ![](img/image15.png) <!-- {width="6.5in" height="6.138888888888889in"} -->

 Once you have the part properly oriented, you can change things such as scale and position using the additional tools on the left.
-You can also mirror the part, in case you want to flip it over the x, y, or z axis.
+You can also mirror the part, in case you want to flip it over the x, y, or z-axis.

 Right-clicking on the part yields additional dialogs.
-You can multiply the part so that you can print more than one, or arrange multiple parts, so that they cluster in the center in the most efficient way.
+You can multiply the part so that you can print more than one, or arrange multiple parts so that they cluster in the center in the most efficient way.
 You can also clear the print bed or change the type of filament used in the extruder (the Ultimaker 2 has only one extruder, but the Ultimaker 3 has two extruders).

 ![](img/image14.png) <!-- {width="3.3541666666666665in" height="3.7916666666666665in"} -->